entrylevelitjobs/entrylevelitjobs.github.io/jobs.markdown

 If you don't understand a job posting, have a conversation with chatgpt about it

-Try searching with keywords like: Support, Help Desk, Junior, Assistant, Technician
+Try searching with keywords like: Support, Help Desk, Junior, Assistant, Technician, Intern

 ## Websites to Explore